iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Moreau Envelope and Convex Proximal Mapping.md

 When $f$ is an indicator function for a set, the envelope is the distance to the set squared, which is smooth.
 For example $\delta_{\{\mathbf 0\}}(x)$ has a proximal mapping that is simply $\frac{1}{2}\Vert x\Vert^2$, which is smooth.
 The derivative of the envelope where $\alpha$ presents instead of one, we have $\alpha^{-1}(x - \text{prox}_{\alpha f}(x))$.
-It's the same proof but slightly enhancedd.
+It's the same proof but slightly enhanced.
 We demonstrate below

 $$